Research

 VipariNama - Designing viruses to engineer plants

 Plant synthetic biology generally involves the addition of one or more foreign elements to the plants genome to re-program some aspect of its biology.
 Modifying the genome of a plant is a very time consuming and costly process, taking several years for some crop plants.
 To overcome this challenge we are designing gene delivery tools based on plant viruses that can deliver genetic cargos systemically, thereby sidestepping transformation and turning years long experiments into a matter of weeks.
-We plan to build on our early success with ViN vectors by using next-generation sequencing-enabled screens coupled with machine-learning aided design to re-engineer RNA viruses away from their natural behavior and towards optimal gene delivery platforms.
-We are also using similar techniques to create ribozyme-based tools for controlling gene expression, viral containment, and novel herbicides.
+We plan to build on our early success with ViN vectors by extending it to a range of other plant species, such as rice, sorghum, switchgrass, and hemp.
+We are also using this platform to rapidly decode the catalytic properties of enzymes of unknown function.

 Molecular Bonsai - Understanding and engineering dwarfing phenotypes